 My local paper today the Reading Eagle, has a regular editorialist John Forester.
-Today's editorial uses Mitt Romney's speech on his faith as a springboard into a lamentation that
+Today's editorial uses Mitt Romney's speech on his faith as a springboard into a lamentation that Today, it would appear that the ideal president would be someone who took his orders directly from the Almighty himself.

 Well, I'm going to use his editorial as a springboard myself...